glycoverse/glyrepr/tests/testthat/_snaps/convert-mono-type.md

       Error in `convert_glycan_mono_type()`:
       !
 It is already "simple".

-# converting from concrete to concrete fails
+# converting glycan from concrete to concrete fails

     Code
       convert_glycan_mono_type(glycan, to = "concrete")